tedneward/Azgaarnoth/Creatures/Beetle.md

 ---

 ## Giant Fire Beetle
 A giant fire beetle is a nocturnal creature that takes its name from a pair of glowing glands that give off light.
-Miners and adventurers prize these creatures, for a giant fire beetle’s glands continue to shed light for 1d6 days after the beetle dies.
+Miners and adventurers prize these creatures, for a giant fire beetle's glands continue to shed light for 1d6 days after the beetle dies.
 Giant fire beetles are most commonly found underground and in dark forests.

 >### Giant Fire Beetle
 >*Small beast, unaligned*